StrawberryBe/analytics-platform.en/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md

 ---
 # Visualizations overview

-Workspace offers a number of visualizations that let you generate visual representations of your data, such as bar charts, donut charts, histograms, line charts, maps, scatterplots, and others.
+Workspace offers a number of visualizations that let you generate visual representations of your data, such as bar charts, donut charts, histograms, line charts, scatterplots, and others.
 Most visualization types will be familiar to you if you use Customer Journey Analytics.
 However, Analysis Workspace provides visualization settings and many new or unique visualizations types with interactive capabilities.

 ## Visualization types